Rothrock State Forest

 DCNR’s Bureau of Forestry is in the process of revising the Rothrock State Forest Resource Management Plan (SFRMP).
 A district-level state forest management plan is written for each of the bureau’s 20 forest districts across the state.

 The staff of Rothrock State Forest hosted a State Forest Resource Management Plan public meeting (PDF) on Thursday, November 8.

-Citizens may view the newest draft of the Rothrock SFRMP (PDF) and express their views via online survey.
+Citizens may view the newest draft of the Rothrock SFRMP (PDF).

 Local state forest harvest schedules promote and maintain desired forest landscape conditions while providing a sustainable flow of forest products.

 The Bureau of Forestry has adopted “ecosystem management” as its principal strategy for managing state forests.
 This approach seeks to conserve the natural patterns and processes of the forest while advancing long-term sustainability.

 Ecosystem management promotes the conservation of plant and animal communities and the landscapes and habitats that support them.
 It also accounts for needs and values of people and communities.